From Entity Reliability to Clean Feedback: An Entity-Aware Denoising Framework Beyond Interaction-Level Signals

 \section{Analyzing the Correlation Between Loss Patterns and Noise Rates}

-Figure~\ref{fig:item_user_loss_histograms} presents a noise-aligned analysis of model behavior from user and item perspectives.
-Training instances are grouped by interaction noise rates (from 1\% to 100\%), and average losses are computed within each percentile group across the first four training epochs.
+Figure~\ref{fig:item_user_loss_histograms} presents a noise-aligned analysis of model behavior from both user and item perspectives.
+Training instances are grouped by the noise rates of their associated interactions (ranging from 1\% to 100\%), and average losses are computed within each percentile group over the first four training epochs.

-Figure~\ref{fig:user_loss_histograms} shows the per-user average loss distribution for GMF and NeuMF on ML-1M, Yelp, and Amazon-book.
-Across all settings, a clear approximately monotonic trend emerges: as noise rates increase, so do average user-level losses.
-For example, in GMF on Yelp at Epoch 4, users in the top 20\% noise group exhibit losses between 0.6 and 0.8, while those in the bottom 20\% remain around 0.2 to 0.3.
-This trend indicates that average loss effectively reflects user reliability.
+Figure~\ref{fig:user_loss_histograms} illustrates the per-user average loss distributions for GMF and NeuMF across the ML-1M, Yelp, and Amazon-Book datasets.
+In all cases, a clear and approximately monotonic trend emerges: as user noise rates increase, their corresponding average losses also rise.
+For example, under GMF on Yelp at Epoch 4, users in the top 20\% noise group have losses between 0.6 and 0.8, while those in the bottom 20\% remain around 0.2 to 0.3.
+This trend suggests that user-level loss serves as a meaningful indicator of reliability.

-Figure~\ref{fig:item_loss_histograms} provides analogous results at the item level.
-Items with higher noise percentiles consistently show higher average losses, reinforcing loss as a reliable proxy for identifying noisy interactions.
+Similarly, Figure~\ref{fig:item_loss_histograms} shows consistent patterns at the item level.
+Items in higher noise rates tend to incur higher average losses, reinforcing the use of loss as a proxy for identifying noisy interactions.

-These findings empirically support the core intuition behind CrossDenoise: instance-level training loss offers a quantifiable and consistent signal for interaction trustworthiness.
-By aligning losses with noise percentiles, we confirm that both user- and item-level patterns exhibit strong noise-to-loss correlations, validating loss-based metrics for adaptive reweighting and denoising.
+These results empirically support the core intuition behind EARD: entity-level loss serves as a reliable and quantifiable signal of interaction trustworthiness.
+The clear alignment between loss and noise across users and items validates loss-based metrics for adaptive reweighting and denoising.